jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 For the antagonists, the self-entitled delegators keeping Blockbuster alive, thanks for causing history to repeat itself yet again.
 I hope you learn something.

 To the extras.
-When it’s time for you to act, I pray you pick the right side.
+When the time comes, I pray you pick the right side.

 ## The Beginning